 The objective is to stay present with your difficult feelings, rather than to abandon yourself when you feel overwhelmed.
 Meditation is another tool that can help you cultivate acceptance of and tolerance for your feelings.
 Many people enjoy meditation apps such as Calm, Headspace, and Insight Timer.

 Allow yourself to be creative, quirky, and uniquely you.

 Try not to hide parts of yourself out of fear of disapproval or judgment.
 Not everyone is going to like you – and that’s okay.
 Don’t shrink or change to please others.
 Express who you are through your work, creative pursuits, your hairstyle and clothes, your hobbies, interests, and passion projects.
-If you feel out of touch with the real you, commit some time to rediscovering what you like and what matters to you.
+If you feel out of touch with your true self, commit some time to rediscover what you like and what matters to you.